solo-io/solo-docs/gloo/docs/user_guides/gateway/function_routing/grpc_to_rest.md

 1. Supporting low-end devices such as IoT where gRPC is not supported.

-Gloo allows you to define JSON/REST to your gRPC API so you can have the best of both words - outwards facing REST API and an internal gRPC API.
+Gloo allows you to define JSON/REST to your gRPC API so you can have the best of both words - outwards facing REST API and an internal gRPC API with no extra code.

 With Gloo, there is not need to pre-define or annotate your proto definitions with REST options. a simple gRPC proto will work.